Mishalzeera/the-money-manager/README.md

 it to the database, much was learned about the difference between GET and POST settings in the form tag.
 A recurring error kept the author occupied until the method was changed in the form, since the request being made was not, in fact, posting any information to the db.

+### All Basic CRUD Functionality In Place

+From here on, the next thing to focus on is building up the "functions.py" module so that "app.py" can process the data in and out of its way to the front-end.
+During this process it is expected that some core functionality of the app may be adapted as the overview becomes clear.
+At the moment the author is still unclear on how it would be to use the app in practise, since the author himself is really the ideal candidate for the role of User.
+In other words, not the most financially astute.
+Current challenges include the most succinct and adaptable way to process individual value fields coming as a BSON object from Mongo.
+The author will begin with writing the core mathematic functions.